 “We will have to implement the current scope as is, and only then will be reviewing any new business changes”

 If you are involved in a large waterfall project with a timeline over 12-18 months, where original requirements were frozen and implemented exactly as signed-off, expect that at least some parts of the solution will be out of date by the time the solution is implemented.

 Sometimes the project management practices are so rigid, and the change management process is so heavy and cumbersome, that even small changes with low schedule and budget impact become impossible to accommodate.
 This results in a lot of expensive rework later on, instead of absorbing the change with lesser overhead during the current project.
 It is not a secret that post-implementation changes may have to come from a different budget or become a problem for another project manager… But from your business analyst’s perspective, such reworks are still your client’s problems.

 The business analyst is in a unique position to be the voice of reason.
 You can provide an objective assessment of the change, its value, pros and cons of including it in the scope.
 Without this analysis, the cost of adding changes may look prohibitive, but you can provide a business value assessment to counter the project resourcing assessment.
 Then your client (the business) will need to make a decision that makes the most sense – after all, it is the client who provides funding for the project.

 “Provide any feedback before this date or forever hold your peace”…

 These may not be the exact words, but the meaning behind them could be pretty close.
-However, change is the reality that is impossible to ignore.
+However, change is a reality that is impossible to ignore.
 Viable and progressive organizations have to change and adapt all the time to remain competitive and successful.
-It means that various components of business systems undergo changes as new products are developed, new markets discovered, efficiencies need to be implemented and unsuccessful initiatives be closed down.
-The larger the project you are working on, the more are the chances that it will be impacted by changes that happen in the wider organization multiple times.
+It means that various components of business systems undergo changes as new products are developed, new markets are discovered, efficiencies need to be implemented and unsuccessful initiatives are closed down.
+The larger the project you are working on, the more the chances that it will be impacted by changes that happen in the wider organization multiple times.